-Chorus is another time-based digital signal processor still commonly used.
+The chorus is another time-based digital signal processor still commonly used.
 This is often used to give the audio source a thicker feel, although it is not as lavishly used now as in the past.
-Chorus creates its effect by shifting the source audio by a few milliseconds, and then modulating that signal – varying the timing and amplitude by using another low frequency signal.
+The chorus creates its effect by shifting the source audio by a few milliseconds, and then modulating that signal – varying the timing and amplitude by using another low-frequency signal.
 Again, originally used to thicken or enhance vocals and string instruments, producers and engineers soon discovered that it could be applied to almost any sound source to achieve interesting results, particularly stringed instruments.

 Remember, with all of the above, your mix will benefit from the DSP plugin resting in a separate channel and having the original (dry) signal sent to it This is sometimes known as ‘Sidechain’.
 This method is in stark contrast to the use of Dynamic Digital Signal Processing.

 With dynamic DSP, you affect the signal by passing it through the DSP plugin.
 The plugin changes various aspects of the signal’s dynamics – amplitude, frequency band, etc – as it passes through.
 A common form of dynamic DSP in music production is compression and, unlike the time-based effects mentioned above, compression is used more these days than ever before.

 So, how does compression work?